Manischewitz: Foods

 Manischewitz's main innovation - making matzos with machines instead of by hand - aroused some initial controversy.
 Some rabbis of the era claimed that in order to be acceptable for religious use, the matzo had to have been made by a man and not a machine.
 Manischewitz was ultimately able to overcome these concerns, in part by demonstrating meticulous adherence to the halakha (religious rules).
+During the Passover season, the company has reported producing up to 851,000 matzos per day.

 Manischewitz acquired Horowitz-Margareten Matzo and manufactures Goodman matzo and macaroons.

 In addition to matzo, Manischewitz-labeled foods include cookies, macaroons, pasta, and soups.
 Other well-known kosher brands associated with R.A.B. include Carmel, Elite, Mother's, Rokeach, Mrs. Adler's, and Tradition; many of these were acquired by R.A.B. after successful runs as independent kosher labels.

 However, R.A.B. is not involved with Manischewitz wine, except in name.
 Beginning in 1986, it licensed the Manischewitz brand name to the Manischewitz Wine Company, a subsidiary of Canandaigua Wine Company (now Constellation Brands).
 In 2021, the brand was acquired by E & J Gallo Winery.